TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.27.0

+Extendable endpoints!
+This is another long overdue update.
+All Athenia endpoints now have their own base controllers where all future implementations should be created.
+The core has also been upgraded to Laravel 7.
+To complete this update complete the following steps.

+### Routing Upgrade

+To start copy over the directory `code/app/Http/Core/`, this file `code/routes/core.php`, and then update the following paths.

+* README.md - There was a useful snippet added about how to best define routes.
+* code/app/Http/V1/Middleware/ - All middlewares in this directory should be moved to the root HTTP directory
+* code/app/Http/Kernel.php - Update the paths of middlewares to point to root instead of V1
+* code/app/Http/V1/Controllers/Article/ArticleVersionController.php
+* code/app/Http/V1/Controllers/Article/IterationController.php
+* code/app/Http/V1/Controllers/ArticleController.php
+* code/app/Http/V1/Controllers/AuthenticationController.php
+* code/app/Http/V1/Controllers/ForgotPasswordController.php
+* code/app/Http/V1/Controllers/MembershipPlanController.php
+* code/app/Http/V1/Controllers/Organization/OrganizationManagerController.php
+* code/app/Http/V1/Controllers/OrganizationController.php
+* code/app/Http/V1/Controllers/ResourceController.php
+* code/app/Http/V1/Controllers/RoleController.php
+* code/app/Http/V1/Controllers/StatusController.php
+* code/app/Http/V1/Controllers/User/AssetController.php
+* code/app/Http/V1/Controllers/User/ContactController.php
+* code/app/Http/V1/Controllers/User/PaymentMethodController.php
+* code/app/Http/V1/Controllers/User/ProfileImageController.php
+* code/app/Http/V1/Controllers/User/SubscriptionController.php
+* code/app/Http/V1/Controllers/User/Thread/MessageController.php
+* code/app/Http/V1/Controllers/User/ThreadController.php
+* code/app/Http/V1/Controllers/UserController.php
+* code/routes/api-v1.php - Any routes that are from Athenia should be removed, and every route group should now include the core routes
+* tests/Unit/Http/V1/Middleware/ - All tests in this directory should be moved into the root middleware directory

+Once that is complete you are going to want to copy over all application specific controllers, requests, and middlewares.
+Then modify any version specific controllers to either simply extend the parents or to have a custom implementation.
+Then remove the following paths.

+* code/app/Http/V1/Controllers/BaseControllerAbstract.php
+* code/app/Http/V1/Controllers/Traits/
+* code/app/Http/V1/Requests/

+### Laravel Upgrade

+To start this part open up your composer.json, and make sure to update your laravel version, and then check any corresponding dependencies.
+Then update the following files.

+* code/app/Exceptions/Handler.php
+* code/config/cors.php
+* code/config/mail.php
+* code/config/session.php
+* code/tests/Integration/Repositories/User/ProfileImageRepositoryTest.php

 ## 0.26.0

 This update adds a profile image feature for our users will now be able to make use of.
 There was also a fix made to the ansible dependencies, so start off by replacing all instances of 7.3 to 7.4 in the file `ansible/roles/php/tasks/main.yml`.
 Then copy over the following new files.